GnuPG

 gpg: secret key "31EFB482E969EB74399DBBC5E881015C8A55678B" not found: No secret key

 For those critical operations we will have to import the backed up master key.
-For business as usual operations, subkeys are good enough, and if we loose them, we can restore the master key, revoke the subkeys and generate a new set, without our changing PGP/GPG ID and thus loosing the established trust.
+For business as usual operations, subkeys are good enough, and if we loose them, we can restore the master key, revoke the subkeys and generate a new set, without our changing PGP/GPG ID and thus losing the established trust.

 This tutorial is based on information gathered from the following links: